LukeGrahamLandry/franca/graphics/docs/debugtext.md

 - remove printf-like functions. i don't have c-style varargs. can use @fmt into a temp buffer instead.
 - remove getters/setters for ctx's pos/color.
 - remove global _sdtx and context pool. instead pass the context explicitly to every call.
-- remove byte array clutter. embed font data and precompiled shaders from a seperate binary file.
+- remove byte array clutter. load font data from readable string.

 FEATURES AND CONCEPTS
 =====================